lucasjoliveau/doc/fr/developer/reference/frontend/javascript_reference.md

 This is obviously a dangerous operation and should be done with care.
-But with the way Odoo is structured, it is sometimes necessary in one addon to modify the behavior of a widget/class defined in another addon.
+But with the way Konvergo ERP is structured, it is sometimes necessary in one addon to modify the behavior of a widget/class defined in another addon.
 Note that it will modify all instances of the class, even if they have already been created.